-A photo essay about the idyllic village of Nongriat and the living root bridges of Meghalaya, India, one of the highlights of India’s northeastern states.
+A photo essay and guide about the idyllic village of Nongriat and the living root bridges of Meghalaya, India.
+Nongriat and the living root bridges are one of the highlights of India’s northeastern states.

 In the far northeast corner of India lies Meghalaya, the “abode of the clouds”.
 The title is fitting: it’s the wettest state in India.
 Every year, more than 12 meters of rain pour down upon its lush green mountains and river valleys.

 But the abundant rainfall isn’t the only natural wonder drawing tourists to this northeastern “sister” state.
 Deep in Meghalaya’s forests grow its most famous attractions: living root bridges.